Hirudaka/LearningCurve/Industry/InterviewQnA.md

 - Hierarchical inheritance refers to inheritance where one base class has more than one subclass.
 For example, the vehicle class can have 'car', 'bike', etc as its subclasses.

+12. In computer science, what is algorithms ?

+- Algorithms are a set of instructions for solving some problem, step-by-step. providing clear instructions on what to do.

+13. What are the limitations of inheritance?

+- Increases the time and effort required to execute a program as it requires jumping back and forth between different classes
+- The parent class and the child class get tightly coupled
+- Any modifications to the program would require changes both in the parent as well as the child class
+- Needs careful implementation else would lead to incorrect results.

+14. What is a superclass?

+- A superclass or base class is a class that acts as a parent to some other class or classes.
+For example, the Vehicle class is a superclass of class Car.